-The Internal Auditor directly reports to the Audit Committee and members in attendance.
+The Internal Auditor directly reports to the Audit Committee.

 e.
 Hedging of Risk:

 Company is not having material exposure to foreign exchange and there is a natural hedging party available in terms of exports made by the Company.

 In respect of price risk of raw materials used for manufacturing purpose the same is taken care of as per industry requirement.